 - Stay in good shape.

 - Strengthen calf muscles slowly.

 How is an Achilles rupture diagnosed?

-A doctor will look at the type of physical activity you have been doing.
-He or she will then look at your foot, ankle and leg.
-An MRI may also be used.
-This is to help determine the severity of the tear and the extent of separation of the fibers.
+The doctor will look at your foot, ankle, and leg.
+Often, the physical exam alone is enough to diagnose an Achilles tendon rupture.
+An ultrasound or a MRI may be used to determine the severity of the tear and the extent of separation of the fibers.

-If you suspect you have an Achilles tendon rupture you should see your doctor right away.
-There are surgical and non-surgical ways to treat the rupture, though surgical options are rare.
+If you suspect you have an Achilles tendon rupture, you should see your doctor right away.
+There are surgical and non-surgical ways to treat the rupture.
+Surgery is the most common treatment.

-The foot and ankle are flexed downward in a cast.
+The foot and ankle are flexed downward in a cast or boot.
 The cast or a boot will stay on anywhere from 8 to 12 weeks.
 Physical therapy will follow.

 © Copyright 1995-2017 The Cleveland Clinic Foundation.
 All rights reserved.

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
 This document was last reviewed on: 5/17/2017…#15225